SmartEVSE/SmartEVSE-3/README.md

 # Features

-- Fits into a standard DIN rail enclosure.
+- Works with all EV's or plugin hybrids.
 - Measures the current consumption of other appliances, and automatically lowers or increases the charging current to the EV. (sensorbox required)
-- The load balancing feature let's you connect up to 8 SmartEVSE's to one mains supply.
+- The power sharing feature let's you connect up to 8 SmartEVSE's to one mains supply.
 - Two switched 230VAC outputs, for contactors.
+Switch between 1 or 3 phase charging.
 - Powered RS485 communication bus for sensorbox / Modbus kWh Meters.
 - Can be used with fixed cable, or socket and charging cable.
 - Automatically selects current capacity of the connected cable (13/16/32A)
 - Locking actuator support, locks the charging cable in the socket.
-- RFID reader support, restrict the use of the charging station to max 20 RFID cards.
+- RFID reader support, restrict the use of the charging station to max 100 RFID cards.
-- An optional modbus kWh meter will measure power and charged energy, and display this on the LCD.
+- An optional modbus kWh meter will measure power and energy, and display this on the LCD.
 - Built-in temperature sensor.
 - RGB led output for status information while charging.
 - All module parameters can be configured using the display and buttons.